 Alcoholic beverages must bear certification to be used for Passover.
 There are numerous issues involving what the alcohol is made from, the equipment it is produced in, and the fermentation process itself.
 We encourage all Kosher consumers to find alcoholic beverages with reliable certification or to abstain for the eight days of Passover.

 Both light and dark brown sugar require special supervision since chametz derivatives may be used in production.
+Certain brown sugar brands are approved when appearing a regular OU symbol.
+Please consult the OU Passover guide or check the OU Passover product search for a complete list.

-The following OU certified coconut milk in the “original” variety can be used for the infirm and children who need an alternative to standard milk on Passover: COCONUT MILK ORIGINAL COCONUT DREAM Another alternative would be to use a Kosher certified almond milk or soy milk which does not contain chametz.
+The following OU certified coconut milk products in the “original” variety can be used for the infirm and children who need an alternative to standard milk on Passover: COCONUT MILK ORIGINAL COCONUT DREAM Another alternative would be to use a Kosher certified almond milk or soy milk which does not contain chametz.

 Dried fruits are usually treated with oils derived from kitniyos and therefore require special Passover certification.

-All extra virgin olive oils are Kosher for Passover, as long as it bears the OU symbol All other oils (including olive oil) require a reliable Kosher for Passover certification to be consumed on Passover.
+All extra virgin olive oils are Kosher for Passover, as long as it bears the OU symbol.
+All other oils (including olive oil) require a reliable Kosher for Passover certification to be consumed on Passover.